 Like human applications, the effects coconut oil has on a number of these ailments are largely unproven.
 Some studies have shown promise, while some show the opposite.
 While there is certain science involved, much of the data is subjective and unreliable.
 Because of this, many medical professionals are hesitant to recommend coconut oil.

 Some veterinary professionals believe Medium Chain Triglycerides (MCTs) can improve brain health and function in older dogs, as well as helping to correct digestive disorders.
 It is also believed that coconut can in fact be beneficial for dogs topically.
-If your dog needs assistance in keeping their coat clean and healthy, washing with coconut oil once a week can help.
+If your dog needs assistance in keeping its coat clean and healthy, washing it with coconut oil once a week can help.
 And with the anti-fungal, anti-inflammatory, and anti-bacterial properties found in coconut oil, some veterinary professionals see coconut as a viable holistic option for dogs with skin issues or discomfort (dry skin, hot spots, allergic rashes).